 This is Fifi.
-She was the best cat in the world until yesterday, when she died at the age of fourteen.
+She was the best cat in the world until yesterday, when she died at the age of fifteen.

 (This post is picture-heavy, because Fifi was very beautiful.)